demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Search_And_Block_Software_-_Generic_README.md

 This playbook will search a file or process activity of a software by a given image file name.
-The analyst can than choose the files he wishes to block.
+The analyst can then choose the files to block.
-The following integrations is supported:
+The following integrations are supported:

 - Cortex XDR XQL Engine
 - Microsoft Defender For Endpoint